How to Create a Property Management Buyer Persona

-A buyer persona is also crucial to your marketing efforts because it keeps you from creating generic marketing messages that are aimed to please everyone.
+A buyer persona is also crucial to your marketing efforts because it keeps you from creating generic marketing messages aimed at pleasing everyone.
 Instead, your marketing can nurture those who are most likely to convert.

 Tips for Creating a Buyer Persona for a Property Management Company

-The first step in creating target personas for your property management company or real estate business is to review your past and current customers.
+The first step in creating target personas for your property management company is to review your past and current customers.
 Ask and answer the following questions to get a better understanding of who your customers are:

 A Few Personas Is Okay (We Promise)!